baguilar6174/next-triptempo-app/README.md

 ## Running the app

+- Rename `.env.template` to `.env` and add your environment variables
+- Connect to Postgres database
+- Run `npx prisma db push` to create tables and relationships
 - Run `yarn dev`

-If your want to create build production, run `yarn build`
+- If your want to create build production, run `yarn build`

 ## My process